wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-development-essentials/includes/6-manage-ui-elements-images.md

 ## UI elements

-UI elements are used to identify windows and their contents.
+UI elements are used by Power Automate for desktop to identify application windows and their components.

-For example, to interact with the UI of Excel in order to change a cell’s color, we will have to extract that button’s UI element.
+For example, suppose that a flow has to select a cell and make the text inside it bold.
+To achieve this functionality, you need to extract two UI elements, one for the cell and one for the bold button.

-In the UI elements tab, selecting **Add UI element** launches the tool Power Automate for desktop uses to extract UI elements.
-Navigating to the Excel interface, elements are automatically highlighted when the cursor hovers over them:
+In the UI elements tab, select **Add UI element** to launch the tool that Power Automate for desktop uses to extract UI elements.
+When you hover an element with the cursor, it gets automatically highlighted.

 ![Screenshot of a group of Font controls in Excel highlighted by U I spy.](..\media\controls-ui-spy.png)

-Clicking while pressing down the Ctrl button will capture the highlighted element:
+Clicking while pressing down the Ctrl button will capture the highlighted element.
+For this example, you need to capture one UI element for the color button and one for the cell.

 ![Screenshot of the Tracking session window with the Bold button selected.](..\media\tracking-session-window.png)

-When all the required elements are captured, press **Done**.
-The captured elements will be visible in the UI elements pane:
+When all the required elements are captured, press Done.
+The captured elements will be visible in the UI elements pane.

 ![Screenshot of the U I elements pane with the Bold button open.](..\media\ui-elements-pane.png)

-Adding a **Press Button in Window** action, we are prompted to select a UI element that identifies the button to press:
+Add two **Press button in window** actions, and select the UI elements you captured on the previous steps.

 ![Screenshot of the Press button in window action properties dialog.](..\media\press-button-in-window-action-properties.png)

-After the appropriate UI element is selected, the action is now configured to press the button:
+After selecting the appropriate UI element, the actions are configured to press the cell and the button, respectively.

 ![Screenshot of the Press button in window action properties filled in.](..\media\press-button-in-window-action-properties-continued.png)